Troubleshooting 400 Bad Request Errors on WordPress

 If clearing your browser cache and cookies doesn’t do the trick, you can try switching to a different browser to help isolate the issue.
 You can also try disabling browser extensions and add-ons to see if a conflict with one of these is what’s causing the error.

-Addressing client-side issues
+Step 2: Address client-side issues

-As a website owner, there’s only so much you can do to address client-side issues causing 400 errors.
-But one thing that can help is automatically validating and sanitizing user inputs.
-Using tools and libraries like Validator.js (for JavaScript) and WTForms (for Python), you can automatically eliminate invalid characters and other syntax issues from user requests to prevent them from encountering a 400 Bad request error.
+Using tools and libraries like Validator.js (for JavaScript) and WTForms (for Python), you can automatically eliminate invalid characters and other syntax issues from user requests to prevent them from encountering a 400 Bad Request error.

-Check WordPress plugin and theme conflicts
+Step 3: Check WordPress plugin and theme conflicts

 There are some cases where the plugins, themes, and version of WordPress that you’re using may not get along well together.
 To test if plugin/theme conflicts are causing the 400 Bad Request error, here are the steps you should follow.